Lyndon B. Johnson 1964 presidential campaign: Presidential primaries

-Democratic national convention
+Democratic National Convention

 Aerial view of delegates and the stage of 1964 Democratic National Convention.

 Lyndon B. Johnson's acceptance address.

 The 1964 Democratic National Convention convened at Boardwalk Hall in Atlantic City, New Jersey from August 24 to 27.
 At the convention, the integrated Mississippi Freedom Democratic Party (MFDP) claimed the seats for delegates for Mississippi, because the official Mississippi delegation had been elected in violation of the party's rules as blacks had been systematically excluded from voting in the primaries.
 The credentials committee televised its proceedings, which allowed the nation to see and hear the testimony of the MFDP delegates, particularly the testimony of vice-chairperson Fannie Lou Hamer.
 Johnson was concerned that, while the regular Democrats of Mississippi would probably vote for Goldwater anyway, rejecting them would lose him the South.
 Eventually, Hubert Humphrey, Walter Reuther, and the black civil rights leaders including Roy Wilkins and Bayard Rustin worked out a compromise that two of the 68 MFDP delegates chosen by Johnson would be made at-large delegates and the remainder would be non-voting guests of the convention.
 This compromise was supported by Martin Luther King Jr., a civil rights activist.

 With the opening of the convention on August 24, Johnson needed to decide on a running mate.
 He considered Hubert Humphrey, and Eugene McCarthy after the announcement that Robert F. Kennedy and the Cabinet were out of consideration He felt that Humphrey's presence on the ticket would give the country a competent vice president and would strengthen his electoral appeal in the Midwest and industrial Northeast.
 He even insisted their mutual friend Jim Rowe to ask Humphrey personal questions like "How much money do you owe and to whom do you owe it?".
 Johnson wanted to keep the vice presidential issue open until the last possible moment.
 Humphrey accepted the position believing that it would help him in becoming president in the future.
 While introducing Humphrey as his running mate to the convention, Johnson said "This is not a selection choice, this is not merely a way to balance the ticket, This is simply the best man in America for the job".

 Johnson became concerned that Kennedy might use his scheduled speech at the convention to create a groundswell of emotion among the delegates to make him Johnson's running mate; he prevented this by scheduling Kennedy's speech on the last day of the convention.
 The closing day of the convention came on Johnson's 56th birthday.
 While accepting the nomination, Johnson said:

 Because tonight the contest is the same that we have faced at every turning point in history.
 It is not between liberals and conservatives, it is not between party and party, or platform and platform.
 It is between courage and timidity.
 It is between those who have vision and those who see what can be, and those who want only to maintain the status quo.